iliaswecom/plugin-tpl/README.md

 ## plugin-tpl

-A simple plugin template.
-Re-creating the same setup every time is annoying so I thought of creating an easy to use (for me) template.
+Re-creating the same setup every time is annoying so I thought of creating an easy to use (for me at least :D) template.

 ---